 Family Medicine Doctor at Private Practice

-I was raised in Jasper, IN, a wonderful small town in southern Indiana where education, arts, basketball, and using your talents and skills to your potential were valued.
-My undergraduate and graduate schools study was at Indiana University, graduating from medical school there in 1982.
+Susan Beaven was raised in Jasper, IN, a wonderful small town in southern Indiana where education, arts, basketball, and using your talents and skills to your potential were valued.
+Her undergraduate and graduate schools studies were at Indiana University, graduating from medical school there in 1982.

-I came to Bayfront Medical Center to serve my Family Medicine Residency and then began practice here in St Pete, Tampa and Tarpon Springs through the years.
-I began to formally study Integrative and Functional Medicine and became certified in 2013.
-In 2016, I was named one of the top 100 physicians who practice Integrative Medicine.
-I focused on wellness, nutrition, preventative health, women's health, and Functional Medicine-finding the root cause of the disease, and then treating them with an individual protocol.
+Susan came to Bayfront Medical Center to serve her Family Medicine Residency and then began practice here in St Pete, Tampa and Tarpon Springs through the years.
+She began to formally study Integrative and Functional Medicine and became certified in 2013.
+In 2016, she was named one of the top 100 physicians who practice Integrative Medicine.
+Susan focused on wellness, nutrition, preventative health, women's health, and Functional Medicine-finding the root cause of the disease, and then treating them with an individual protocol.

-I enjoyed the educational aspects of my practice with my patients and also in my community.
-Outside of my career, I have been active in my community.
-I have served on the board, as a chaplain, and other volunteer activities at First Unity.
-And I am beginning to be involved at Pass A Grille Community Church.
-I enjoyed serving my community with the Community Foundation of Tampa Bay board and Greater St Petersburg, where I served as Secretary, Vice Chair and Chair of that board.
-Preserving our environment and wildlife has also been a major concern of mine.
-I have supported environmental causes and want to ramp up my involvement in these areas.
+Susan enjoyed the educational aspects of her practice with patients and also in her community.
+Outside of her career, Susan has been active in her community.
+She has served on the board, as a chaplain, and other volunteer activities at First Unity.
+And she is beginning to be involved at Pass-A-Grille Community Church.
+Susan has enjoyed serving her community with the Community Foundation of Tampa Bay board and Greater St. Petersburg, where she served as Secretary, Vice Chair and Chair of that board.
+Preserving our environment and wildlife has also been a major concern of hers.
+She has supported environmental causes and wants to ramp up her involvement in these areas.